 The Bundesbank published various studies and conference proceedings, resulting from the research activities of its employees and guest researchers.

-The Deutsche Bundesbank hosts its fourth International Cash Conference on "Cash in the age of payment diversity" from 10 to 12 September 2019.
-The Call for Papers is now available.
+The Deutsche Bundesbank will host its fourth International Cash Conference on “Cash in the age of payment diversity” in Munich, Germany, from 10 to 12 September 2019.

 Bundesbank board member Carl-Ludwig Thiele has spoken out against the abolition of cash.
 At the Bundesbank's fourth cash symposium, Thiele said that it entails high risks for which the disadvantages far outweigh the advantages.